Carpenter Bee

 • Male carpenter bees lack a stinger but are very aggressive.

-Carpenter Bees in Manhattan, Kansas City Metro and surrounding areas
+Carpenter Bees in Manhattan, Kansas City Metro, and surrounding areas

 Carpenter bees get their name from their habit of boring into wood, creating chambers to raise their young.
 Along with bumblebee queens, carpenter bees are the largest native bees in the United States.
-Carpenter bees can be found across the southern United States, including right here in Manhattan, Kansas City Metro and surrounding areas.
+Carpenter bees can be found across the southern United States, including right here in Manhattan, Kansas City Metro, and surrounding areas.
 Carpenter bees do not eat wood but cause damage to structures by excavating tunnels in wood, particularly in lumber that is dry and weathered.

 Carpenter Bee Habitat